stanislavsavolainen/Electronics1/README.md

 Start and stop motor in web-browser.

 ESP8266 ( wifi arduino) make http-server wich is connected to L298N h-bridge).
-Motor controller can start, stop , change, rotate direction and pwm speed.
+Motor controller can start, stop , change rotation direction and pwm speed.
 Like I did in previous project 3 where L9110 h-bridge work with johnny-five.
-I did "pure arduino ide project" using several esp8266 tutorial" and 12 Voltage RS550 dc motor with current like (1,5A without load RS550 ) .
+I did "pure arduino ide project" using several esp8266 tutorial" and 12 Voltage 775 dc motor with current like (1,5A without load RS550 ) .

 ESP32 is new model of ESP8266.
 Both are wifi arduino.
 I am using ESP8266.